cyberbotics/webots-doc/guide/object-buildings.md

 ### Building Description

 A customizable building, the size, appearance and geometry can fully be defined.
-The roof shape can be either 'flat' or 'pyramidal' (in case of pyramidal roof it is possible to define the height).

 ### Building Field Summary

-- `name`: could contain the name of the building
+- `name`: Defines the name of the building

-- `floorHeight`: defines the height of one floor
+- `floorHeight`: Defines the height of one floor.

-- `floorNumber`: defines the number of floors (excluding roof)
+- `floorNumber`: Defines the number of floors (excluding roof).

-- `startingFloor`: defines the number of floors between the ground and the first floor
+- `startingFloor`: Defines the floor number for the "ground floor" of the building, as not all buildings start at the ground floor.

-- `corners`: defines the geometry of the building
+- `corners`: Defines the 2D geometry of the building (2D ground footprint of the building).

-- `wallAppearance`: defines the wall appearance
+- `wallAppearance`: Defines the appearance used for the walls of the building.

-- `groundFloor`: defines the texture to be used for the first floor (optional)
+- `groundFloor`: Defines the texture to be used for the first floor (optional).

-- `groundFloorScale`: defines the horizontal scale of the ground texture
+- `groundFloorScale`: Defines the horizontal scale of the ground texture.

-- `groundFloorTranslation`: defines the translation of the ground floor textures
+- `groundFloorTranslation`: Defines the translation of the ground floor textures.

-- `roofAppearance`: defines the roof appearance
+- `roofAppearance`: Defines the appearance used for the roof of the building.

-- `roofShape`: defines the geometry of the roof (flat or pyramidal)
+- `roofShape`: Defines the geometry of the roof.
+Supported geometry are `flat roof`, `pyramidal roof`, `gabled roof` and `hipped roof`.

-- `roofHeight`: defines the height of the roof (used only in the case of pyramidal roof)
+- `roofHeight`: Defines the height of the roof (used only in the case of pyramidal roof).

-- `enableBoundingObject`: defines if the building should have a bounding object or not
+- `enableBoundingObject`: Defines whether the building should have a bounding object.

-- `bottom`: defines if the building should have a floor (visible from below) or not
+- `bottom`: Defines whether the bottom face of the building should be displayed.

 ## BuildingUnderConstruction